mberkom/AdvancedKnockoutJS/KOModule-View-ViewModelArchitecture.md

-# KO Module-View-ViewModel Pattern #
+# KO Module-View-ViewModel Architecture #
 *By Michael Berkompas ([github/mberkom](https://github.com/mberkom))*

-Pioneered by Microsoft in their SilverLight platform, the MVVM pattern empowers UI heavy web apps to write their client-side JavaScript cleanly and without unnecessary glue between the model and UI.
+Pioneered by Microsoft in their SilverLight platform, the MVVM architecture empowers UI heavy web apps to write their client-side JavaScript cleanly and without unnecessary glue between the model and UI.
 [KnockoutJS](http://knockoutjs.com/), the leading JavaScript implementation of the MVVM pattern, has become a popular library for writing MVVM UIs for the browser.
 While certainly powerful, vanilla KnockoutJS leaves much to be desired when writing large multi-page web applications.
 This article provides some insights into how you can build upon the featureset of KnockoutJS and write scalable UIs for large web applications.

 First, let’s define the requirements of a large-scale web application.